CSSS/csss-site-backend/README.md

     - `misc/` for anything that can't be easily categorized or is very small
     - `officers/` for officer contact information + photos
 - `test/` for html pages which interact with the backend's local api

+## Linter

+We use `ruff 0.6.9` as our linter, which you can run with `ruff check --fix`.
+If you use a different version, it may be inconsistent with our CI checks.